silentrob/wiki-voice/readme.md

 It mantains a neural network .
 So what ?
 A neural network is just as our brain is a collection of neurons , our brain is pretty complex but its best use is for pattern matching [ where it is really unbeatable ].
 So whats the cool thing ?
-This module is replicating our brain ;D
+This module is supposed to replicate our brain , atleast when it reads. ;D